AureliaIuliana/MosDetection/README.md

 bam-readcount [installation](https://github.com/genome/bam-readcount?tab=readme-ov-file)
 ```
-  Python  3.7.8
   openpyxl 3.0.9
   pandas 1.4.3
 ```

 ## Input
-The input data comprises **BAM** files of the trios being studied, along with a **CSV** file that details the trio identifiers and pedigree, along with the coordinates of the variants.
+The input data comprises **BAM** files of the trios being studied, a **CSV** file that details the trio identifiers and pedigree, along with the coordinates of the variants.

 This is the ordered content of the CSV file: